nigelhorne/SEO-Inspector/README.md

 # DESCRIPTION

-`SEO::Inspector` is a lightweight Perl module for running basic SEO (Search Engine Optimization) checks against a web page.
+`SEO::Inspector` is a lightweight module for running basic SEO (Search Engine Optimization) checks against a web page.

 It is designed for web developers, SEO analysts, and site owners